Found Conditions

-EmaLee and Nabil Davidson met near Lake Tahoe, at a Baháʼí gathering focused on the art of meaningful conversation.
+EmaLee and Nabil Davidson met near Lake Tahoe at a Bahá'í gathering focused on the art of meaningful conversation.
 It was an appropriate beginning for two designers who would spend the next several years thinking together, and with their cohort, about what architects owe to the cities they shape.

 Both grew up in Sacramento.
 Both came to architecture through community college, where they learned critical technical programs Revit and AutoCAD alongside the habits of professional practice.
-EmaLee worked part-time at a small woman-owned firm in Sacramento while still a student.
+EmaLee worked part-time at a small, woman-owned firm in Sacramento while still a student.
 She also earned her undergraduate degree in architecture at UCLA.
-Nabil worked throughout his time as a Berkeley undergrad at a small firm, getting his footing in professional practice.
-They arrived at UCLA's graduate architecture program — the MArch, a three-year professional degree — already married, already practiced, and already fluent in the materials and constraints that other students were just beginning to encounter.
+Nabil worked throughout his time as a UC Berkeley undergrad at a small firm, getting his footing in professional practice.
+They arrived at UCLA's graduate architecture program — the MArch, a three-year professional degree — already married, already practiced and already fluent in the materials and constraints that other students were just beginning to encounter.

 EmaLee's focus is on the background characters of Los Angeles — the cracked stucco, the brick facades held together with seismic tie-backs, the MacGyvered and the overlooked.